 January 26, 2016 An arbitration hearing was held on Barry Dayton's Grievance which also referenced other bargaining unit annuitants.
 The college was up to its old tricks and will try to limit the number of faculty covered by this grievance, but otherwise had no new defense other than "we can permanently fire anyone at any time for any reason" which is certainly not supported by the Union contract.
 Both sides have until March 21 to file briefs and then the arbitrator has several months to make a decision.
 So nothing will happen soon.

 March 2016 Briefs were submitted to the American Abitration Association who set a deadline for a decision of April 21.
-The ULP was rejected by the Labor Board (IELRB) who was under the impression that the fired annuitants were all affected.
-The IEA agreed to appeal but on the grounds that the Board made no mention of the IEA arguments.
+The ULP was rejected by the Labor Board (IELRB) who was under the impression that the fired annuitants were all "affected".
+The IEA filed an "exception", but on grounds other than the the IELRB's main mistake.

 Two Oakton SURS annuitants filed personal Federal Lawsuits.